openmc-dev/openmc/docs/source/methods/cross_sections.rst

 fission cross section (:math:`\sigma_{f,g}`) or the fission energy release cross section (:math:`\kappa\sigma_{f,g}`).

-After a scattering collision, the outgoing neutron experiences a change in both energy and angle.
-The probability of a neutron resulting in a given outgoing energy group (`g'`) given a certain incoming energy group (`g`) is provided by the scattering matrix cross sections themselves.
-The angular information, however, can be expressed either via Legendre expansion of the neutron's change-in-angle (:math:`\mu`), a tabular representation of the probability of a neutron experiencing a given :math:`\mu`, or a histogram representation of the probability of a neutron experiencing a given :math:`\mu`.
+After a scattering collision, the outgoing particle experiences a change in both energy and angle.
+The probability of a particle resulting in a given outgoing energy group (`g'`) given a certain incoming energy group (`g`) is provided by the scattering matrix cross sections themselves.
+The angular information, however, can be expressed either via Legendre expansion of the particle's change-in-angle (:math:`\mu`), a tabular representation of the probability of a particle experiencing a given :math:`\mu`, or a histogram representation of the probability of a particle experiencing a given :math:`\mu`.
 The formats used to represent these are described in the library format specification_.

-Unlike the continuous-energy mode, the multi-group mode does not explicitly track neutrons produced from scattering multiplication (i.e., :math:`(n,xn)`) reactions.
-These are instead accounted for by adjusting the weight of the neutron after the collision such that the correct total weight is maintained.
+Unlike the continuous-energy mode, the multi-group mode does not explicitly track particles produced from scattering multiplication (i.e., :math:`(n,xn)`) reactions.
+These are instead accounted for by adjusting the weight of the particle after the collision such that the correct total weight is maintained.
 The information for how to adjust this weight is optionally provided by the `multiplicity` data which exists as a group-wise matrix.
-This data represents the average number of neutrons emitted from a scattering reaction, given a scattering reaction has occurred:
+This data represents the average number of particles emitted from a scattering reaction, given a scattering reaction has occurred:

 .. math::